 The municipality has a performance management system framework in place.
-Currently; the framework is been implemented at a level of section 56 managers; and will be cascaded to middle management level in the 2021/2022 financial year.
-All section 56 managers have entered into performance agreement and are been assessed accordingly.
+Currently, the framework has been implemented at a level of section 56 managers; and will be cascaded to middle management level in the 2022/2023 financial year.
+All section 56 managers have entered into performance agreement and are being assessed accordingly.
 The institutional quarterly performance reports are subjected to internal audit for accuracy and reliability.
-In recent AGSA audit; the municipality obtained a qualified conclusion on PMS audit.
+In recent AGSA audit, the municipality obtained a qualified conclusion on PMS audit.